 If the carriage is in the way, power your machine OFF, then gently move the carriage to either side until you have enough room to maneuver the star wheels.

-Grasp a star wheel between a thumb and forefinger and, using gentle pressure, move it toward the larger rubber rollers on the right side of the roller bar.
+Grasp a star wheel between a thumb and forefinger and use gentle pressure to move it toward the larger rubber rollers on the right side of the roller bar.
 Repeat for each wheel.

-Firm pressure may be required when moving the star wheels for the first time.
-Stabilize the machine with one hand as needed while repositioning the star wheels.
+Note: Firm pressure may be required when moving the star wheels for the first time.
+Stabilize the machine with one hand as you reposition the star wheels.

-When you're ready to cut a thinner material, slide them back into place, spacing them equal distance apart (approximately 2.2"; this need not be exact).
+When cutting thinner materials, slide the star wheels back into place, spacing them equal distance apart (approximately 2.2").

-When moved to the side, the star wheels will overlap part of the cut area on your cutting mat.
-We recommend cutting your material down to allow approximately 1" on the right side of the cutting mat so that the material doesn't pass under those star wheels as the mat moves back and forth through the machine.
+When moved to the side, the star wheels will overlap part of the cut area on your mat.
+We recommend that you cut your material down to allow approximately 1" on the right side of the cutting mat; this way, the material won't pass under the star wheels as the mat moves back and forth through the machine.

-Ensure that your images in Design Space are positioned on the mat preview accordingly, so that the cut doesn't extend off of your material.
-Changing your material size in Design Space will help.
-Design Space will prevent you from placing images outside of the area covered by the selected material size.
-Click here to learn how to change material size in Design Space.
+In Design Space, use the mat preview screen to make sure your images don't extend beyond your material.
+Change your material size in Design Space, if necessary, to prevent you from placing images outside of the material area.
+Learn how to change material size in Design Space.